Everything you need to know about hard water and how an electronic water descaler can help

 Magnesium is essential for supporting muscles, nerve function and energy production.

-hard water can increase the effects caused by eczema.
-Areas that have a hard water supply have reportedly experienced higher levels of those suffering from Eczema.
 Around 1 in 5 children and 1 in 12 adults are reported to have eczema in the UK.
 People report that soft water feels cleaner and silky to the skin.
-While there is no cure for Eczema, reducing the effects of hard water can help minimise the effects.
+While there is no cure for Eczema, reducing the effects of water hardness can help minimise the effects.

 What’s the problem?

-The most prevalent example to showcase the build-up of limescale is inside a kettle.
 As the water is boiled at speed, the limescale can build up very quickly.
 While not particularly pleasant to your tea or coffee, the problems of limescale build-up stretch far beyond your kettle.

 If you were to look inside your plumbing pipes, you’d be surprised to see the amount of scale that can build up.